RayParkerBassPlayer/slippage/WARP.md

 **Size-Based Protection**: A member keeps their slip if a higher-priority member's boat won't fit in it.
 Prevents futile evictions.

 **Best-Fit Selection**: When finding alternatives:
-- **Normal mode**: System chooses smallest fitting slip by area (length × width) to minimize waste
+- **Normal mode**: System chooses smallest fitting slip by area (length × width) to minimize waste; width margin used as tie-breaker when areas are equal
-- **Ignore-length mode**: System prioritizes slips that minimize boat overhang (length difference), then selects smallest by area among slips with equal overhang
+- **Ignore-length mode**: System prioritizes slips that minimize boat overhang (length difference), then selects smallest by area among slips with equal overhang, then uses width margin as final tie-breaker

 **Iterative Eviction**: Evicted members are automatically reconsidered.
 Algorithm loops until stable (no more changes).

 **Ignore-Length Mode (`--ignore-length`)**: When enabled, only boat width is checked for fitting.
 Boats can be longer than slips.
 The algorithm prioritizes assigning boats to slips with the least length overhang to minimize the amount boats extend beyond their slips.
 Length differences are shown in assignment comments (e.g., "NOTE: boat is 3' 6\" longer than slip").

+**Tight Fit Detection**: When a boat's width is less than 6 inches narrower than the slip width, a "TIGHT FIT" note is added to the assignment comment.
+This alerts users to assignments with minimal width clearance.

+**Price Calculation (`--price-per-sqft`)**: When enabled with a price value (e.g., 2.75), calculates the rental/dockage price for each assignment:
+- Price = max(boat area, slip area) × price per square foot
+- Uses the larger of boat or slip area to ensure fair pricing
+- Rounded to 2 decimal places
+- Unassigned members have price of 0.0
+- Adds a 'price' column to CSV output

+**Upgrade Status (`--upgrade-status`)**: When enabled, members who keep their current slip (SAME status) are upgraded to PERMANENT status:
+- Upgrade happens in final pass after all assignments are complete
+- Only affects members with SAME status (not NEW, not already PERMANENT)
+- Upgraded members have `upgraded=true` in CSV output
+- Already-permanent members remain `upgraded=false`
+- Adds an 'upgraded' column to CSV output

 ## Code Style Conventions